Childcare during vocational training

 Courses for secondary school students completing Junior or Leaving Certificate cycle and Back to Education Initiative (BTEI) courses also qualify for CETS.

 Courses that do not qualify for CETS

 FÁS, SOLAS and ETBs

-FÁS was dissolved and some of its functions were transferred to SOLAS.
-SOLAS the new further education and training authority.
+FÁS was dissolved and some of its functions were transferred to SOLAS the new further education and training authority.
 The FÁS training division was transfered to the 16 Education and Training Boards (ETBs) which replaced VECs.

 The number of places available under CETS is limited.
 Places are allocated on a first-come first-served basis.